I'm sure you're guilty of this, too.

 Probably not an ideal time to have guests, but hey, we did bring back some of her stuff.

 Josh and I left home at 4:30 on a Wednesday.

 We dialed Sure's address into GPS and boom.
 1,296 miles.

 I immediately felt a wave of panic wash over my body like a Victoria's Secret model rolling around on a Caribbean beach.
 Except waaaay less sexy, cuz all I could think about was how I was going to have to sit in the car for 20-some hours... and then do it again two days later!
 I've done long road trips before, and I love them, but there is something unsettling about knowing there's 20-some hours of driving between you and home.
 I dunno, maybe I panic because I recently had the flu.
 Oh god, what if I get the flu?!
 Don't think about it.
 Don't think about it.

-Luckily, I did not get the flu, a bladder infection, food poisoning or any other illness definitely not suited to distance driving.
+Luckily, I did not get the flu.
 We made it as far as scenic Gary, Indiana, catching a few hours of shuteye at the Best Western (they allow dogs!).
 When we plotted our course the next morning, I was thrilled to see we'd be driving through Cleveland at noon!

 After searching out a parking space for 15 minutes, we marched right up to door, ready to mow down on pierogies and sausages and who knows what else.

 Look how cool the building is!